Inclusive Course and Curriculum Design

 • A plan for the next iteration cycle

-On co-design vs. consultation: Consultation asks stakeholders to react to decisions already made.
+On co-design vs. consultation.
+Consultation asks stakeholders to react to decisions already made.
 Co-design involves them in making the decisions.
-The difference in what gets built is significant.
-Subject matter experts who are genuine partners in the design process — rather than reviewers of a completed draft — produce learning materials that are more accurate, more contextually grounded, and more likely to be sustained after the engagement ends.
-The same is true when learners are involved.
-The people closest to a barrier are usually the most useful guides to removing it.
+Subject matter experts who are genuine partners — rather than reviewers of a completed draft — produce learning materials that are more accurate, more contextually grounded, and more likely to be sustained after the engagement ends.
+The same applies when learners are involved as co-designers.

 Why assessment is the central equity question

-The question at the centre of inclusive assessment design is not "how do we accommodate learners who can't do the standard assessment?"
-It is "what does this assessment actually measure — and is that what we intend to measure?"
+The question at the centre of inclusive assessment design is not "how do we accommodate learners who cannot do the standard assessment?"
+It is: What does this assessment actually measure — and is that what it is designed to measure?

 What flexible assessment is — and is not

-Flexible and alternative assessment is not the same as reduced expectations, grade inflation, or academic dishonesty.
-It is the design of assessment tasks that allow multiple ways of demonstrating the same competency — so that the format of the assessment is not itself the barrier.
+Flexible and alternative assessment is not reduced expectations, grade inflation, or academic dishonesty.
+It is the design of assessment tasks that allow multiple ways of demonstrating the same competency, so that the format is not itself the barrier.

-In research and graduate education contexts, this might mean: a literature synthesis completed as a traditional annotated bibliography, a structured evidence map, or a recorded conference-style presentation — each demonstrating the same research competency.
-In public sector professional development, it might mean a policy analysis produced as a written brief, a stakeholder presentation, or a structured decision memo — because the outcome is synthesizing and communicating evidence, not producing one specific document type.
+In research and graduate education contexts, this might mean offering a literature synthesis as a traditional annotated bibliography, a structured evidence map, or a recorded conference-style presentation — each demonstrating the same research competency through different formats.
+In public sector professional development, it might mean a policy analysis produced as a written brief, a stakeholder presentation, or a structured decision memo — because the learning outcome is synthesising and communicating evidence, not producing one specific document type.

-What makes alternative assessment rigorous is not the format — it is the quality of criteria.
-When assessment criteria are clearly tied to the learning outcome, the format becomes a choice about how to demonstrate competency, not a loophole around demonstrating it.
+What makes alternative assessment rigorous is not the format but the quality of criteria.
+When criteria are clearly tied to the learning outcome, format becomes a means of demonstrating competency — not a loophole around demonstrating it.

 Designing with transparent criteria